jamesseanwright/elemental-entropy/README.md

 ### `./tasks/build.sh`

-Runs UglifyJS against the index.js script and injects it into the index.html file that's copied to the dist directory.
-Once built, it will be opened by the configured browser (defaulting to `chromium-browser`.)
+Runs UglifyJS against the index.js script and injects it into the index.html file that's copied to the configured output directory.